-Ruggles defined stem-family households as multi-generational co-resident groups with no more than one married child.
-Accordingly, he defined joint-family households as multi-generational co-resident groups with two or more married children.
-He also argued that his two measures of multi-generational co-residence capture properly both stem- and joint-family arrangements (Ruggles 2010, 265-266).
-We think that this is not entirely true.
+Ruggles defined stem-family households as multigenerational coresident groups with no more than one married child.
+Accordingly, he defined joint-family households as multigenerational coresident groups with two or more married children.
+He also argued that his two measures of multigenerational